SuavisLiu/Alternating-Direction-Implicit-ADI-for-2d-Heat-Equation/README.md

 https://people.maths.ox.ac.uk/trefethen/4all.pdf.

-## Fun Fact about Trefethen
+## Fun Facts about Trefethen

-He came up with BMI formula!!!
-He also published paper with his wife!!!
+He came up with BMI formula in 2013!
+He also published paper with his first wife Anna!

 Google Trefethen for more information!